oskar951/Game-Review-Library/README.md

 ### Trello Project Tracking

 Using Trello, I tracked my project along the way with a Kanban style board which allowed me to see my progress and things that need to be done.
 I added a colour code for MoSCoW so that the must have content is green, this way you can see all the green must have items have progressed to the 'Done' column.
-I also have some Bugs and one of the bugs has fix in the card description which helped me get over the bug.
+I also have some Bugs and one of them has a fix in the card description which helped me get over the problem.
 User stories and a Use case were also included here.

 ![Trello Board](https://github.com/oskar951/Game-Review-Library/blob/master/Images/TrelloBoard.jpg)